 I’d have to be someone else.

-Yes, you do.
-And you can do it, even if you don’t believe it at this point.
+And you can do it, even if you don’t believe it.

-Are you ready to stop punishing yourself and begin to enjoy life more?
 If so, I have a proposal.
-Let me help you with three things:
+Let me help you with four things:

 1. Discover your personal form of self-punishment.